Summer Academy | SAIS Europe

 Opportunities for Current JHU Students

-• Study Abroad Scholarship - Current Johns Hopkins University undergraduate students are eligible to apply for a Study Abroad scholarship for up to $5,000 to attend the SAIS Academy in Washington, DC.
-The deadline to apply is March 2, 2024.
+- Study Abroad Scholarship - Current Johns Hopkins University undergraduate students are eligible to apply for a Study Abroad scholarship for up to $5,000 to attend the SAIS Academy in Washington, D.C.
 Contact [email protected] with questions.

-• Aronson International Experience Grant- Current Johns Hopkins University undergraduate students majoring in International Studies are eligible to apply for an Aronson Grant for up to $2,500.
-The deadline to apply is April 1, 2024.
+- Aronson International Experience Grant- Current Johns Hopkins University undergraduate students majoring in International Studies are eligible to apply for an Aronson Grant for up to $2,500.
 Contact [email protected] with questions.